-- Local Ports: 80 and 443 (see Changing the HTTP and HTTPS ports)
+- Locally used ports (see Changing the HTTP and HTTPS Ports for custom ports)

 - Allow ping (see Devices Latency and Outage Statistics)

-- Kernel with overlay2 storage driver (see Docker Storage Drivers)
+- A kernel with overlay2 storage driver (see Docker Storage Drivers)

 Run the command below on the host to install and start UNMS (it will automatically install Docker if it is not installed already).
 If a UNMS installation already exists, it will be overwritten, but all data will be kept.
-You can use the attribute
+It is possible to use the

-vm.overcommit_memory is not set to '1', the installation script asks for a permission to do it.
-In case you do not want to be bothered with those interrupts in the installation process you can use
+vm.overcommit_memory is not set to '1', the installation script asks for permission to enable it.
+In case those interrupts are unwanted in the installation process it is possible to suppress them with

---unattended attribute to let the installation script do all the necessary arrangements by itself.
+--unattended attribute which lets the installation script do all the necessary arrangements by itself.

-NOTE: The installation script needs to use sudo permissions.
-Those are required to install Docker in case it is not available in the OS already.
-It is also needed to create the UNMS user, under which the UNMS application runs as well as to set up a cron task which manages the UNMS updates.
+NOTE: The installation script needs to use sudo permissions to install Docker in case it is not available in the OS already.
+The permissions are also needed to create the UNMS user, under which the UNMS application runs as well as to set up a cron task that manages the UNMS updates.

 Registering new devices to UNMS can be done by following the steps in: